aplyid/aplyid-jr-test/README.md

 One tool to have in mind if you don't want to override your local ruby: rbenv

-Rails and ruby in general uses "gems" to extend their functinalities and `bundle` is a tool to facilitate the first installation.
+Rails and ruby in general uses "gems" to extend their functionalities and `bundle` is a tool to facilitate the first installation.

 It's up to you to navigate through that new ecosystem but if we had to do a parallel it's the same principle as npm, node modules and babel.